Aiven-Open/klaw/coral/docs/development-with-local-klaw.md

     - Login with your credentials
     - After you've been sucessfully logged in, go back to the proxy -> [`http://localhost:1337`](http://localhost:1337)

+### 🙋Potential browser problem
-🙋 The proxy and Klaw are running with `http`.
+**The proxy and Klaw are running with `http`.
 Your browser may show you an error (SSL connection error), because it tries to automatically upgrade to https, without making an http request for security.
-You have to allow `localhost` to be accessed via http explicitly.
+You have to allow `localhost` to be accessed via http explicitly.**

 ℹ️ When you're done, you can run either:
 - `pnpm dev:stop` to stop all containers in docker (enables a fast restart)